our

 - FIA 3-star certification

-- This international recognition, the highest distinction awarded by the FIA for sustainable development, underlines Octane’s rigorous commitment to reducing its environmental footprint, promoting responsible practices and achieving the highest standards of sustainability in motorsport.
+- This international recognition, the highest distinction awarded by the FIA for sustainable development, underlines Bell GPCanada’s rigorous commitment to reducing its environmental footprint, promoting responsible practices and achieving the highest standards of sustainability in motorsport.

 Clean Energy and Air Pollution